 Here I am in our Wurkr Wunderland room, that’s me on the far left, this is where I will usually spend most of my time while working.
 As you can see, at the moment there are five other people in this room with me.
 This means that at any time if we wanted to, we could unmute and turn our cameras on for an impromptu meeting or even just a casual chat to catch up with how everyone is doing.

-Wurkr also has integration with our next life-saving remote tool: Google Workspace, allowing you to stay ‘in the office’ at all times.
+Wurkr also has integration with our next life-saving remote collaboration tools: Google Workspace, allowing you to stay ‘in the office’ at all times.

 Google Workspace - AKA Google Docs, Sheets, and Slides

 I probably don’t need to say much about Google's cloud-based Microsoft office equivalents, they are the holy grail of collaboration.
 Google Docs is one of if not the most regularly used apps in all professions, being able to have multiple people update and work on a text document at the same time gets work done so much faster, and being able to see what others are doing cuts down on time spent getting everyone on the same page (metaphorically).

 Google Sheets, Google’s Excel, is extremely versatile, allowing organisations to organise workloads via spreadsheets with easy-to-create calendars and infinite workspace.
 Like Excel, Sheet’s conditional formatting is a godsend, allowing for surprisingly complicated automation, and lifting organizational workload off your shoulders.